cal-data-eng/cal-data-eng.github.io/sp24faq.md

 Yes.
 There is no duplication of credit restrictions between the two courses.

+## I have another enrollment issue - can the instructors assist me, make an exception for my case or provide me with an "enrollment code"?

+For undergraduates: No. The instructors do not handle any enrollment issues.
+If you need assistance with enrollment or think your circumstances warrant exceptional consideration, you must discuss those with an enrollment advisor.
+They are the only ones authorized to handle such situations and enroll you.
+See first question above for more links about enrollment resources.

+For graduate students: See the email about your background and prerequisites, and please respond to it by this weekend.
+We will make our decisions by Monday, 15th of January about which students will be enrolled.

 <!--
 ---
 ## I can't enroll yet for reason X (waitlist, concurrent enrollment, etc) but expect/hope to, what should I do?